 • Credit card bills are unpaid

 CONTACT US TODAY FOR A FREE CONSULTATION AT 423-281-0924 or 276-200-4303

 Jim Williams & Associates has helped numerous families and businesses throughout Tennessee and Virginia protect assets and avoid financial disaster by filing bankruptcy.
-From our downtown Kingsport, TN office located in the Historic First National Bank building at the corner of Broad and Center Street, our attorneys and staff are well prepared to guide you through the process of filing bankruptcy and/or resolving a bankruptcy issue.
+From our downtown Kingsport, TN office located at 324 Cherokee St. Our attorneys and staff are well prepared to guide you through the process of filing bankruptcy and/or resolving a bankruptcy issue.

 Fill out our Bankruptcy Intake Form and we will contact you to discuss your case.